 |

 This weekend, we will be participating in the Animal Systems Conference.
 Since we have long called for more strategic thinking and more attention to the interwoven social, economic, and material systems in which animal exploitation occurs, we are excited to participate in this meeting.
-Besides speaking and listening to other speakers, we’ll be staffing . . . → Read More: Strategic Thinking for Animal Liberation
+Besides speaking and listening to other speakers, we’ll be staffing a . . . → Read More: Strategic Thinking for Animal Liberation

 VINE was busy in 2012!
 Here’s the summary of our activities last year.
 If you appreciate this work, please do show your support with a contribution toward our 2013 expenses.